Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Integrating the lifting formula

+We remark that our proof of Propositions~\ref{wd1}, \ref{wd2} and~\ref{book2} go through for arbitrary complex parallelizable manifolds.
+Further, if $\Xi_{2n+1}$ is replaced by a $GL(n) \times GL(r)$-basic cocycle having the same class in cohomology, Proposition~\ref{wd1} is replaced by the obvious analog of Proposition~\ref{freetriv}, which goes through for arbitrary $X$ and arbitrary $\cale$ with bounded geometry.
+Similarly, if $\Psi_{2n+1}$ is replaced by a $GL(n)$-basic cocycle representing the same cohomology class, Propositions \ref{wd2} and \ref{book2} hold for arbitrary $X$ and arbitrary $\cale$ and $\calg F$ with bounded geometry.

-\textbf{4.2.4 Proof of Theorem 3.} {\it For this subsection, we shall assume that $X$ is complex parallelizable and $\cale$ has bounded geometry.} By propositions \ref{wd1} and \ref{wd2}, for any choice used in the construction of $\lambda(\Psi^r_{2n+1})$, the map
+\textbf{4.2.4.
+Proof of Theorem~\ref{th3}.} {\it For this subsection, we shall assume that $X$ is complex parallelizable, $\cale$ is trivial and $\cale$ has bounded geometry.
+The first two assumptions can be removed if $\Psi_{2n+1}$ is replaced by a $GL(n)$-basic cocycle representing the same cohomology class.} By Propositions~\ref{wd1} and~\ref{wd2}, for any choice used in the construction of $\lambda(\Psi^r_{2n+1})$, the map

 induces the same map on the $0$-th homology of $\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1])$.
-On the other hand, we saw in Section 2.4.2 that $\fls^{lie,\cale}$ induces a map on the $0$-th homology of $\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1])$ as well.
-By Corollary 1, $\text{H}_0(\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1]))$ is a $1$-dimensional $\compl$-vector space.
+On the other hand, we saw in Section~2.4.2 that $\fls^{{\rm lie},\cale}$ induces a map on the $0$-th homology of $\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1])$ as well.
+By Corollary~\ref{cor1}, $\text{H}_0(\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1]))$ is a $1$-dimensional $\compl$-vector space.
 It follows that as linear functionals on $\text{H}_0(\Gamma_c(X,\widetilde{\text{Lie}}(\dif(\cale))[1]))$,

-Propositions \ref{book1} and \ref{book2} together with the nontriviality of $\fls^{lie,\cale}$ on homology imply that $C(X,\cale)=C(X,\cale \oplus \calg F)$ for any vector bundle $\calg F$ with bounded geometry on $X$.
-This shows that $C(X,\cale)$ is independent of $\cale$. \\
+Propositions \ref{book1} and \ref{book2} together with the nontriviality of $\fls^{{\rm lie},\cale}$ on homology imply that $C(X,\cale)=C(X,\cale \oplus \calg F)$ for any vector bundle $\calg F$ with bounded geometry on $X$.
+This shows that $C(X,\cale)$ is independent of $\cale$.

 {\it For the rest of this subsection} assume that $\cale=\strcc{X}$.
 Let $U$ be an open subset of $X$ with holomorphic coordinates that identify $U$ with an open disk in $\compl^n$.
-Choose a nontrivial $0$-cycle $\alpha$ of $\Gamma_c(U,\widetilde{\text{Lie}}(\dif(\cale))[1])$.
+Choose a nontrivial $0$-cycle~$\alpha$ of $\Gamma_c(U,\widetilde{\text{Lie}}(\dif(\cale))[1])$.
 Note that after making the necessary choices, the construction of $\lambda(\Psi_{2n+1})$ is local in nature.
-It follows that where $j:U \rar X$ is the natural inclusion.\\
+It follows that{\samepage where $j:U \rar X$ is the natural inclusion.}

 Further, if $\phi$ is an element of $\diff^0(X)$ that is compactly supported on $U$, for any $t>0$.
-In the right hand side of the above equation, we think of $\phi$ and $e^{-t\Delta_{{U}}}$ as endomorphisms of the space of square integrable sections of $\dol{\strcc{U}}{}$.
-To see this, note that if $p_t(x,y)$ is the kernel of $e^{-t\Delta_{X}}$,
+In the right hand side of the above equation, we think of $\phi$ and $e^{-t\Delta_{{U}}}$ as endomorphisms of the space of square integrable sections of $\dol{\strcc{U}}{}\!\!$.
+To see this, note that if~$p_t(x,y)$ is the kernel of $e^{-t\Delta_{X}}$,